KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Please note: This is not to be confused with :kbd:`F11` which toggles the Project or Clip Monitor in and out of full screen mode.

-   :guilabel:`Show Title Bars` toggles the display of the title bars of the various widgets on and off.
+   :guilabel:`Show Title Bars` toggles the display of the title bars of the various :term:`widgets<widget>` on and off.
 Turn it off if you need more real estate on your screen.
 For some widgets you need titlebars to move them around.

    .. figure:: /images/user_interface/menu_reference/kdenlive_show_titles01.webp
       :align: left